On this page

 - Requirements may differ based on your specific situation

-- Some applicants assume that having a pending asylum application automatically grants TPS eligibility, but TPS requires separate eligibility criteria and application.
+- Some applicants assume that having a pending asylum application automatically qualifies them for TPS; however, TPS eligibility is based on specific country designations and other criteria.

 Edge cases and variations